New Zealand Defence Force: Navy

 The Royal New Zealand Navy (RNZN) has 2,219 regular force and 611 reserve force sailors.
 The RNZN possess two Anzac class frigates, developed in conjunction with Australia, based on the German MEKO 200 design.
-Nine other vessels are in use, consisting of patrol vessels and logistics vessels.
-In 2010, the RNZN completed the acquisition of seven new vessels: one large multi-role vessel named HMNZS Canterbury, two offshore patrol vessels, and four inshore patrol vessels.
+Six other commissioned ships are in use, consisting of patrol vessels and logistics vessels.
+In 2010, the RNZN completed the acquisition of seven new vessels: one large multi-role vessel, two offshore patrol vessels, and four inshore patrol vessels (two inshore patrol vessels were sold to Irish Naval Service in 2023).
 All of these vessels were acquired under Project Protector, and were built to commercial, not naval, standards.
+A new replenishment oiler was commissioned into service in 2020.